ista-vamos/QuAK/experiments/README.md

 `X*X` configurations are going to be executed.
 ```
 docker run --rm -ti -v "$(pwd)/results":/opt/quak/experiments/results quak ./run-inclusion.sh --num=3

+# you can use `--num` also with `run-all.sh`
+docker run --rm -ti -v "$(pwd)/results":/opt/quak/experiments/results quak ./run-all.sh --num=3
 ```

 # TODO
 Running with `--num=X` should take XX with 4 cores and should give sufficiently close results to the figures from the paper.

+### Random automata

+Random automata are generated always when the docker image is built, so in order to re-generate the automata, you can re-build the docker image.
+Alternatively, you can start a docker container and re-build the automata using `gen-aut.sh` script in the `experiments/` directory.
+Note that the re-generated automata will be available only in this container.

 ## Description of the binaries